 When you experience visceral pain, it means you are suffering injury to an internal organ.
 Regardless of its intensity, alertness to this pain is especially important after an accident.
 There is no need to explain why your internal organs are important.
 Visceral pain is diffuse or spread out over a wide area.
 It can feel dull and aching, squeezing, cramping, or be a vague pressure-like feeling.

 When pain is severe after an accident, your need of medical attention will be apparent.
 However if it is less severe, you should take the time to assess which type of pain it most feels like and seek medical attention.
 As should be apparent to you by now, no kind of pain is to be ignored.

-Getting the proper compensation for an injury caused directly or indirectly by another is also important.
+Getting the proper compensation for an injury is important.
 There is no reason why you should bear the medical costs on your own.
 Contact us at Silverthorne Attorneys for a free consultation.